- 100% secure payment

 Us

-- Free pre-order ballot-mechanic analysis — we map the voting rules before you pay
+- Free pre-order ballot-mechanic analysis — the chamber or newspaper ballot fingerprinted before you pay a cent

-- Award-ballot scope only — votes added to a public people's-choice ballot, never to reviews or star ratings
+- B2B award scope only — votes added to a business-of-the-year ballot, never to Google Business Profile, Yelp, or Trustpilot

-- Covers newspaper readers' choice, chamber business-of-the-year, and magazine best-of engines plus custom ballots
+- Covers chamber-of-commerce, newspaper readers' choice, and metro business-journal "Best Of" engines plus custom builds

-- Local-IP targeting to match the publication's or chamber's circulation area
+- County and metro IP targeting to match the specific chamber or publication circulation footprint

 - Residential and mobile IPs only — never datacenter, never VPN

-- Refund if the ballot mechanic turns out to be undeliverable
+- Refund if the ballot turns out to be undeliverable after our analysis cleared it

 Cheap alternatives

-- Review-manipulation sellers that promise Google or Yelp stars — illegal under the FTC fake-review rule and a platform-ban risk
+- Review-manipulation sellers that promise Google or Yelp stars — illegal under the FTC fake-review rule and a platform-ban risk; we are not that service

-- Platform-specific vote shops that reject your order because the ballot is not on their one named platform
+- Platform-locked vote shops that refuse your order because the ballot runs on a chamber or newspaper platform they do not cover

 Why buy online contest votes from us